-Survivor Research is a virtual collective of independent researchers and trainers, community developers and activists interested in foregrounding the voices of mental health service users/survivors, especially from marginalised and minority ethnic communities.
-Our combined expertise is based on:
+Survivor Research was a virtual collective of independent researchers and trainers, community developers and activists interested in foregrounding the voices of mental health service users/survivors, especially from marginalised and minority ethnic communities.

 But what does this involvement mean?
 Many service users are cynical about the value of policy-driven involvement.
 Why would we expect services to take our views seriously when even our experiences of what a certain medication does to our bodies and minds are ignored?

-Survivor Research hopes to make a small intervention in this area by working in ways that are reflexive of our experiences, and in partnership with other service users/survivors, communities, and advocates for change.
+The primary task for Survivor Research was to make a small intervention in this area by working in ways that are reflexive of our lives, our knowledge and our agendas.